|

 In summary, we will inventory target icebergs using commercially available satellite technology and tow them to an assembly point.
 After the startup phase of towing one target iceberg successfully, the icebergs may be prepared for being tethered one behind the other in a fashion similar to towing large barges, behind an appropriate towing vessel or vessels.
 The procedures for capturing and transporting icebergs have been well studied by prestigious scientific and engineering organizations (Rand, Weeks, etc.)

 During the Concept development phase, ProvidIce will assess two key variables: individual icebergs vs. “trains” of icebergs, and single towing vessel vs. multiple connected towing vessels.
-In the subsequent section titled “Technical Data and Calculations” we develop water volume and shaft horsepower requirements for a single target iceberg.
-However, there are many variables and tradeoffs associated with a final optimum configuration.
+In the subsequent section titled “Technical Data and Calculations” we develop water volume and shaft horsepower requirements for

 The overwhelming conclusions of prior studies were that this project is technically feasible and the economic outlook was positive when the primary commercial value is high quality potable water.
 We are building on these past investigations to establish the additional engineering and testing required to solidify the economic basis of both the system improvements and additional commercial products.
 These past studies substantially overlooked the economic value of cold water.